-Hestelle I. Nichols is the Educational Director for our newest Center, located at 374 Pine Street, between Glenmore and Pitkin Avenues in the East New York section of Brooklyn.
+Hestelle I. Nichols is the Educational Director at our Friends of Crown Heights Center #1, located at 36 Ford Street in the Crown Heights section of Brooklyn.
 She has been an invaluable educational leader, mentor and guide to our instructional and administrative staff and to the children and families we serve ever since becoming a member of the FOCH family in 2008.

 Ms. Nichols is a devoted educator whose career spans more than 30 years in the Anglophone Caribbean and North America.
 She has educated and nurtured children at all levels in Elementary schools both in St. Vincent and the Grenadines and in the British Virgin Island of Tortola.
 In 1996, she migrated to the United States and two years later -- in the summer of 1998 -- she joined the Friends of Crown Heights family as a Group teacher’s aide in our 671 Prospect Place facility.
 In October of that year, she was promoted to the position of Assistant Teacher at our former Rogers Avenue facility.
 And it was there, she says, “while working alongside the talented and knowledgeable Group Teacher Ms. Virginia Somera, and under the caring and professional leadership of the then-director Mr. Daryl Davis,” that she developed her insatiable passion for Early Childhood Education.